-

 Kea Configuration for Small Office or Home Use

 This article provides a basic Kea configuration for small office or home users.
 The idea here is to present a simple configuration that will get you most of the way there.
-More complicated configurations or specific items might be required in your network.
+More complicated configurations or specific items might be required in your network, depending on your needs and setup.
 Please see the Kea ARM for further information.

 This article assumes that you've already read the Kea Configuration Introduction article.
-If you have not read that, it is best to do so before reading this one.
-The configurations presented here will be much easier to understand.
+If you haven't, it is best to do so before reading this one as the configurations presented here will be much easier to understand.

-It may also be useful to review this article about Kea Logging Configuration as the logging configurations presented here are simplistic.
+It may also be useful to review this article about Kea Logging Configuration, as the logging configurations presented here are quite simplified.

 The Network

 In the case of a home network, it is unlikely that DHCPv6 will be configured at all, at least not using the Kea DHCP server.
 Residential ISPs typically allocate IPv6 subnets using DHCPv6 prefix delegation.
-The allocation inside the residence is typically handled by the consumer router that received the prefix delegation.
-These are usually configured to make use of SLAAC (Stateless Address Autoconfiguration).
-It would be technically possible to shift the address allocation duties to a Kea server from the residential gateway router (if the router supported it), but this isn't widespread at the moment.
-So home users who are reading this document may not be interested in the DHCPv6 configuration.
-Small business users may be, however.
+The allocation inside the residence is typically handled by the consumer router that receives the prefix delegation.
+These are usually configured to use SLAAC (Stateless Address Autoconfiguration).
+It would be technically possible to shift the address allocation duties to a Kea server from the residential gateway router (if the router supports this).
+At the moment this is not widespread.
+Home users who read this document may not be interested in the DHCPv6 configuration, but small-business users may be.

 DHCPv4 Configuration